Peter Offenbecher is a principal in the firm. His

 some counts and acquitted of the others; all convictions were

-after which all charges against my client were dismissed).
+on appeal, after which all charges against Peter’s client were

 - United States v.
 R.V.

-probationary supervision after finding that imposition of any
+supervision after finding that imposition of any sanction for

-sanction for marijuana use would violate the federal Religious
+marijuana use would violate the federal Religious Freedom

 - United States v.
 N.B.